More Gorgeous Trims to Know and Sew With: Rococo, Bullion, and Chain

 |Care: Spot-clean the garment by hand around the chain, or have it dry-cleaned.
 Hand washing in a sink or basin is also acceptable, as long as the chain is of a nonrusting metal.|

-Posted on Jul 25th, 2013 in sewing, design, online extras, embellishments, Trims, bullion, sewing with trims, chain, Rococo, Glorious trims
+Posted on in sewing, online extras, design, embellishments, Trims, bullion, sewing with trims, chain, Rococo, Glorious trims